Coney Hall

 Coney Hall is an area of Greater London, within the London Borough of Bromley, Greater London and formerly in the historic county of Kent.
-It is located south of Hayes, west of Keston, north of Nash, and east of West Wickham.
+It is located south of Hayes, west of Keston, north of Nash, and east of West Wickham of which it is usually considered a part.
 The Prime Meridian passes through Coney Hall.

 History

 Coney Hall Farm was first mentioned in the 17th century, when its lease stated that the tenant had the sole right to catch coneys (rabbits) on nearby Jackson’s Heath.

 Coney Hall is one of many owner-occupied estates arising during the inter-War housing boom; it was built in the 1930s on hilly farmland south-east of West Wickham by the developers Morrell Brothers, who purchased Coney Hall Farm following the death of its owner Sir Henry Lennard in 1928.
 In the previous decade, Lennard's opposition to road developments adjacent to West Wickham Common and Hayes Common had left the area accessible only by steep and narrow lanes.
 In Coney Hall's early days London Transport refused to provide a bus service, and a free private coach service connected the estate to the nearest railway station, Hayes.
 The quality of the new houses was not always that high, with a mortgage strike by Elsy Borders of 81 Kingsway in 1937 sparking sympathy strikes elsewhere, and contributing ultimately to an improvement in the legal standing of mortgage payers.
 During World War II Canadian troops were billeted at Coney Hall.

 The area contains typical suburban architecture of two-storey houses with polygonal bay windows and half-timbered gables.
 It is centred on a bend on Glebe Road, east of Coney Hall roundabout, with a smaller row of shops on Addington Road.